 This forms the basis for determining the indicators in Module 7 on monitoring and evaluation.
+However, this will not be required at the time of elaborating an SI project proppsal.

 Managing the change - special attention for uptake

 In order to be a successful project, a clear vision needs to exist about how the 'change' of a project will be managed.
 This is important to think about during the development of the Theory of Change, as it is often assumed that activities, simple deliverables or 'training' personnel and/or stakeholders is sufficient to create genuine change, while this is rarely the case.
 In (an often complex) reality, these change processes need to be actively managed.